2022 Pacific typhoon season: Typhoon Noru (Karding)

 The National Disaster Risk Reduction and Management Council (NDRRMC) of the Philippines reported at least ₱304 million (US$6.18 million) in infrastructural damages and ₱3.08 billion (US$62.5 million) in agricultural damages, totalling to ₱3.38 billion (US$68.7 million).
 40 people have been reported dead following the typhoon, another 5 remain missing.
+In Vietnam, Noru killed 9 people and caused an economic loss of 5.776 trillion VND (US$244.41 million).

 Severe Tropical Storm Kulap

 On September 24, the JTWC released a first report on a low pressure system and because it entered warmer waters and low wind shear, the agency named it Invest 96W.
 The next day, JMA classified the system as a tropical depression.
-Hours later, the JTWC followed suit, and designated him 19W.
+Hours later, the JTWC followed suit, and designated as 19W.

 The next day, the cyclone intensified and the JTWC in its second bulletin, classified it as a "tropical storm".
 The JMA followed suit and called it Kulap.
 The JMA quickly classified it as a "severe tropical storm" but the JTWC went further and upgraded it to a Category 1 typhoon.
 Upon threatening the Japanese coast, the cyclone continued its course until it was downgraded to a tropical storm, according to bulletins released by the two agencies.
 By moving to cooler areas and without threatening any habitable areas, the system transitioned into an extratropical cyclone, prompting the agencies to issue their final advisories on the system.